 If you’re reading this review, you probably knew that already, and you just hadn’t gotten around to finding a lawyer and Doing The Thing—but now, The Thing is so easy to do, thanks to Willful.
 Sure, it’s not right for everyone, and there are definitely cases where finding a lawyer to draw up a will for you is very much the right choice.
 However, if you, like me, have a fairly straightforward situation and just want it in writing?
 It’s a fantastic and easy-to-use option.

-Five heckin’ stars for Willful, and I highly recommend it if you need to make a will and you’re in Ontario.
+Five heckin’ stars for Willful, and I highly recommend it.